commons-app/commons-app-documentation/android/Project-maintenance.md

 1. Initiate a staged roll out of 20% and hit "Save".
 1. Go to publishing overview, cross check stuff and send the changes for review.

-## Announcing release to the mailing list
+## Announcing the release

-For major releases, we should announce the same to the following mailings list:
+For significant releases (major / minor), we should announce the same to the following mailings list:

   - [commons-l](https://lists.wikimedia.org/hyperkitty/list/commons-l@lists.wikimedia.org/)
   - [mobile-l](https://lists.wikimedia.org/postorius/lists/mobile-l.lists.wikimedia.org/)

-It could highlight the important changes done in that particular version.
+The e-mail could highlight the important changes done in that particular version.
 Checkout the following example release post for reference: [v5.1 release](https://lists.wikimedia.org/hyperkitty/list/commons-l@lists.wikimedia.org/thread/TEWHYXXSGQHAXLJKVGIFAKA23JS7GDZD/)

+### LinkedIn

+We also have a [LinkedIn page](https://www.linkedin.com/company/wikimedia-commons-app) [ref](https://github.com/commons-app/apps-android-commons/issues/5745).
+We could use that to announce rather signficant app releases.
+As of writing (Feb2025), only @misaochan has access to post in that page.

 # Branching and hotfix system for releases